Greece Moments Greece Moments

 Can I combine Astypalea with other islands?

-Yes, especially in the high season between June and September, there are reliable ferry connections to the Cyclades (e.g. Amorgos and Naxos) and the Dodecanese (e.g. Kos and Kalymnos).
+Yes, especially in high season between June and September, there are reliable ferry connections to the Cyclades (e.g. Amorgos and Naxos) and the Dodecanese (e.g. Kos and Kalymnos).
 For example, Astypalea can be combined with Kos, Kalymnos, Nisyros, Leros, Patmos or Amorgos, Naxos, Paros and the Lesser Cyclades.
 More information at: Island hopping Greece

 *Support our blog Greece-Moments